HoboJoe2/3DVisCompanion/README.md

-# 3DVisUploader
+# 3DVisCompanion
 Simple UI to upload, rename and delete 3D models, used with 3DVis.
-Also automatically converts models to GLTF format.
+Can also rename and delete scenes.

 ## Build Instructions

 1. Install the pip modules in requirements.txt with `pip install -r requirements.txt` on Python 3.11.x.
 This has only been tested on 3.11.9, bpy will break on 3.12.x (I think).
-I recommend using a python virtual environment.
-2. Copy blender from your program files into the src folder (blender's folder name should be `Blender 4.2`).
+2. Copy blender from your program files into the src folder.
+Blender's folder name must be `Blender`, you will have to remove the version number.
+This was tested using Blender 4.2.1 but should work on future versions.
-3. Change the `MODEL_FOLDER_PATH` variables in main.py and 2gltf2.py to your desired paths.
+3. Change the `MODEL_FOLDER_PATH` and `SCENE_FOLDER_PATH` variables in main.py and 2gltf2.py to your desired paths.
-4. Run `pyinstaller main.spec` from in the src folder (with the virtual environment active if you made one)
+4. Run `python main.py`.